 Data Analysis and Visualization

 Aspire data are geocoded and can be analyzed at the neighborhood and community level.
 Mapping enables community organizations to identify “hot spots” disproportionately affected by specific issues, informing priority areas for mobilizing resources, and contributing to the design of community-based solutions to identified needs.

 Data can also be disaggregated by demographic characteristics, such as age, race, education level, etc., which allows communities to identify and target local health inequities.

 How It Helps

-The Poverty Stoplight generates many tangible benefits for the families taking the survey as well as for the organizations that administer it.
+Aspire benefits the individuals and families taking the assessment as well as the organizations that administer it.

 Contact us to learn about how Aspire can be custom designed for your customers, clients, or employees.